Northern Ireland COVID Vaccination Programme

 boosters can be found on the PHA website on the following link: https://pha.site/covid19infomaterials

 Month from when the Primary Course was offered to:

 Month from when the Booster Dose(s) was offered to:

-There are four COVID vaccines currently licensed for use in the United Kingdom:
+There are seven COVID vaccines currently licensed for use in the United Kingdom: